Not every horse can be a Therapy Horse, so what makes a good therapy horse?

 The regular exercise the horses get also provides a good change of pace for them, which is as valuable for horses as it is for people.
 Turning them out together in a large paddock allows them to socialize and bond in a herd structure that is normal for horses and important for their psychological well-being.

-Many of the program horses come to us from loving owners who can no longer ride or compete with the horse, but want to make sure they remain in a healthy, secure environment.
-Some remain owners or donate them to us.
+Many of the horses used in our program come to us from loving owners who can no longer ride or compete with their horse, but want to make sure they remain in a healthy, secure and thriving environment.
+Some remain owners and visit and ride them occasionally while others donate them to the program outright.

 Horses